Telios-org/telios-sdk/README.md

   // The sender's public key (Bob).
 Public key is used for authenticity of sender
   pubKey: '[bob_secret_box_public_key]',

-  // The name for the local drive that will be storing the ecrypted email.
+  // A Hyperdrive object.
-  drive: '[drive_name]',
+  drive: '[Hyperdrive]',

   // This is the directory where the local drive stores it's encrypted emails.
   // In the example below, the sender (Bob) stores all his sent mail in the